The content has been loaded.

 Google Maps

-There are various cycling and walking routes around the Waterwolf pumping station.
-These routes start at the bench on the side of the pumping station.
-The routes show you the beautiful nature and water management in our region.
-They also help you to better understand how we work to ensure safe water and the role that the water board plays in our daily lives.
+There are several cycling and walking routes around De Waterwolf pumping station.
+These routes start at the bench next to the pumping station.
+The routes highlight our beautiful natural surroundings and water-management work in our region.
+They also help you better understand how we work to ensure safe water and the role the water authority plays in our daily lives.

 The routes